jsiegenthaler/homebridge-eosstb/README.md

 In January 2023, an ARRIS VIP5002W appeared, which identifies itself as an APLSTB.
 However, I will keep the plugin name unchanged at EOSSTB.

 ## Disclaimer (The Legal Stuff)
-This plugin is not provided by Telenet or Sunrise or Virgin Media or Ziggo any other affiliate of [UPC](https://en.wikipedia.org/wiki/UPC_Broadband).
-It is neither endorsed nor supported nor developed by [UPC](https://en.wikipedia.org/wiki/UPC_Broadband) or any affiliates.
-[UPC](https://en.wikipedia.org/wiki/UPC_Broadband) can change their systems at any time and that might break this plugin.
+This plugin is not provided by Telenet or Sunrise or Virgin Media or Ziggo any other affiliate of [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global).
+It is neither endorsed nor supported nor developed by [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global) or UPC Broadband or any affiliates.
+[Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global) can change their systems at any time and that might break this plugin.
 But I hope not.

 ## Requirements
 * An Apple iPhone or iPad with iOS/iPadOS 14.0 (or later).
 Developed on iOS 14.1...17.5, earlier versions not tested.